shabin5785/Golang_notes/Go_4.md

 -but because mutex locks are not re-entrant—it’s not possible to lock a mutex that’s already locked—this le ads to a deadlock where nothing can proceed,

+-There is a good reason Go’s mutexes are not re-entrant.
+The pur pos e of a mutex is to ensure that certain invar iants of the shared var iables are maintained at critical points dur ing program exec ution.
+One of the invar iants is ‘‘no goroutine is accessing the shared var iables,’’ but there may be additional invar iants specific to the dat a struc tures that the mutex guards.
+When a goroutine acquires a mutex lock, it may assume that the invar iants hold.
+Whi le it holds the lo ck, it may update the shared var iables so that the invar iants are temporar ily violated.
+However, when it releases the lock, it must guarantee that order has been restored and the invar iants hold once again.
+Although a re-entrant mutex would ensure that no other goroutines are accessing the shared var iables, it cannot protec t the additional invar iants of thos e var iables.